3) Manipulating Arrays

 Assigning an array to a new variable name will point back to the original array.
 You need to be careful with this behaviour so you don’t unintentionally modify existing variables.

 Consider this example.
-Although we modify a2
+Although we modify a2, the value of a1 also changes.

 a1 = np.array([1,2,3])